Who Rules America?

 Who Rules America? is a book by research psychologist and sociologist G. William Domhoff, Ph.D., published in 1967 as a best-seller (#12).

-WRA is frequently assigned as a sociology textbook and documents the dangerous concentration of power and wealth in the American upper class.
-More recent editions have brought the discussion up to date and include the rise of Barack Obama, Donald Trump, and the trend toward nationalism in the Republican Party.
+WRA is frequently assigned as a sociology textbook, documenting the dangerous concentration of power and wealth in the American upper class.
+More recent editions have brought the discussion up to date, including the rise of Barack Obama, Donald Trump, and the trend toward nationalism in the Republican Party.

 Summary

-Domhoff argues in the book(s) that a power elite wields power in America transparently through its support of think-tanks, foundations, commissions, and academic departments.
-Additionally, he argues that the elite control institutions through overt authority, not through covert influence.
+Domhoff argues in the book(s) that a power elite wields power in America transparently through its support of think tanks, foundations, commissions, and academic departments.
+Additionally, he argues that the elite controls institutions through overt authority, not through covert influence.

 In his introduction, Domhoff writes that the book was inspired by the work of four previous researchers: sociologists E. Digby Baltzell, C. Wright Mills, economist Paul Sweezy, and political scientist Robert A. Dahl.

 The University of California, Santa Cruz hosts Domhoff's Who Rules America? web site.